uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-introduction/sections/story-of-coding.md

 # The story of coding

-{image file-path="img/chapters/shannon-juggling.png" alt="Cartoon of Claude Shannon juggling and riding a unicycle."}
+{image file-path="img/chapters/shannon-juggling.png" alt="Cartoon of Claude Shannon juggling and riding a unicycle." alignment="left"}

 {comment image from http://csunplugged.org/information-theory/}